wkaisertexas/ros2_tracing_cpp/README.md

 cd build
 cmake ..
 make -j$(nproc)
+sudo make install
 ```

-At this point, the plugin will be built in `build/plugins/libtrace_analysis.so` where you can reference the different sinks to process your traces.
+At this point, the plugin will be built in `build/plugins/libros2_tracing_cpp.so` where you can reference the different sinks to process your traces.

 ## Collecting Traces with ROS2 TraceTools Launch